Getting a barber shave is no longer a luxury experience. Any man, even you, can experience it at home. All you need is the right tools!

 When choosing your razor of choice, look for a shavette straight razor that has an ideal blade-to-handle ratio.
 Naked Armor’s Samson Shavette Straight Razor in Silver has a prime titanium handle and a blade holder perfectly ideal for reliable Derby blades.
 You get to enjoy the same quality shave Naked Armor’s classic straight razors offer, minus the hassle of stropping and honing.

 Just because you are using a shavette straight razor does not mean you should shave your face anyhow.
-The key to getting a barber shave is aiding the quality of your blade with the perfect skin prep.
+The key to getting a barber shave without getting a prickly beard after is aiding the quality of your blade with the perfect skin prep.

 The oil is the easiest, cheapest, and most versatile tool you need to shave like a professional.
 You can make DIY shaving oil at home with things that may already be in your pantry!